How Does Google Reverse Image Search Work?

 We thought it would make a killer interactive contest.
 Unfortunately, before we had a chance to implement our contest, Google launched the reverse image search feature.

 We thought we’d take this opportunity to show you How To Use the Reverse Image Search and demonstrate how it rendered our contest useless.

 1. First, take a screenshot of the picture you want to hunt down and save it to your desktop.

-2. Visit www.google.com and click “Images” using the top left menu.
+2. Visit www.google.com and click “Images” at the top right.